 Best Practices in Retaining Wall Construction

 For walls 4 feet or less, a compacted gravel footer is usually sufficient.
-Taller walls require a poured footer below the frost line (check with the local authority
+Taller walls require a poured footer below the frost line (check with the local authority for requirements).

 The space directly behind a retaining wall should be filled with clean ¾” gravel, not dirt.
 Dirt absorbs water and swells, which puts additional pressure on the back of the wall.
 Gravel will allow water to drain which reduces the pressure.
 Backfill a minimum of 12”-18” immediately behind the wall with clean ¾” gravel.
 Any additional backfill should be clean native soil.
 Add the backfill after each course of block is laid and compact using a vibrating plate compactor.
 Make a minimum of 3-5 passes.
 Never try to compact more than one course of backfill at a time.

 Shorter walls using precast retaining wall blocks will usually drain fine with just the gravel backfill.
 Larger walls and solid walls need proper drain pipes installed behind the wall along the footer.
 This will help carry water safely away from the wall and home.